Reservoir kernels and Volterra series: Numerical illustration

+{To illustrate the computational efforts associated with each of the studied kernels, we provide in Table~\ref{tab:2} the time in seconds required for the CV procedure for $N_{\rm draw}=100$ hyperparameter combinations for the learning task in dimension $d=10$ when run on a $120$ CPU cores server. {Additionally, we provide the time complexity of the kernel evaluation for each of the considered kernels.}}

-{Finally, we emphasize that the numerical effort associated with the forecasting exercise using the Volterra kernel is much smaller than the one invested in the use of Sig-PDE.
-For the former, just the recursive evaluation of the Gram matrix is needed, while for the latter, a numerical solution for a Goursat-type PDE needs to be computed.
-More explicitly, forecasting is implemented in our case in a straightforward manner using \eqref{recursion gramian extended}-\eqref{forecast with alphas with gram} together with the closed-form solution in \eqref{eq:representer mse}.
-To our knowledge, such a methodology is not available for any of the other sequential kernels.}
+{We emphasize that the numerical effort associated with the learning task using the Volterra kernel is much lower than the one invested in the use of other sequential kernels.
+For example, for Sig-PDE, a numerical solution for a Goursat-type PDE needs to be computed, while the Volterra kernel matrix is obtained via recursive expression \eqref{recursion gramian}.
+To our knowledge, such a methodology is not available for any of the other sequential kernels.
+It is important to mention that some substantial effort needs to be invested in choosing the support of the hyperparameters appropriately and in exploring the hyperparameter space more thoroughly whenever a particular learning problem is faced in practice.}

-{The code and the data necessary to reproduce these numerical results are publicly available at \url{https://github.com/Learning-of-Dynamic-Processes/reservoirkernel}.}
+The code and the data necessary to reproduce these numerical results are publicly available at \url{https://github.com/Learning-of-Dynamic-Processes/reservoirkernel}.

+{ Further comparisons of the Volterra kernel to other state-of-the-art time series kernels are carried out in~\cite{cass2024variance}.
+In~\cite{cass2024variance} the performance of these kernels is compared on the task of semi-supervised multivariate time series anomaly detection with data from the UEA multivariate time series repository~\cite{2018MultivateTimeSeriesRepository, 2021MultivariateBakeoff}.
+The Volterra kernel achieves excellent performance in this task, with best precision-recall AUC (PR AUC) on many datasets.
+We refer to Section~4 in~\cite{cass2024variance} for further details. } {Additionally, the performance of our proposed Volterra kernel is assessed for Lorenz and Mackey-Glass chaotic dynamical systems and compared to the polynomial kernel in~\cite{RC29}.}